CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 Now you have a set of LHE files that are in principle ready to be put through the official production.

+When using LPC Condor, the undecayed lhe.gz files will be stored on EOS.
+It is best to move the files from EOS to scratch space before adding the decay information, to avoid overuse of the fuse mount for the file system.
+The script (processUndecayed.sh)[./processUndecayed.sh] shows an example of how to do this.

 ## Step 3: Validation